UK Modern Slavery Act Statement

 Spire expects employees to abide by applicable labor laws.
 Spire provides relevant Code of Business Conduct and Ethics training to its employees and has implemented multiple venues through which its employees can report concerns regarding potential misconduct without fear of retaliation.

 Spire also requires its business partners to comply with relevant labor laws and, where applicable, to the relevant provisions of the UK Modern Slavery Act.
-Spire conducts varying levels of due diligence on its business partners, depending on the potential risk presented by that relationship.
+Spire conducts due diligence on its vendors and suppliers; qualifications include adherence to the UK Modern Slavery Act and a prohibition on human trafficking, child labor, slavery and slave labor.
+Spire’s vendor terms and conditions include provisions prohibiting human trafficking, child labor, slavery and slave labor.